Uniprotesting/Interview/README.md

 4. Write the automation for this api request https://jsonplaceholder.cypress.io/posts
      * List the test scenarios you think should be automated
      * Get the request and validate the response data

+To run the tests on your terminal, run
+`npm run cy:test`

+To run the tests against the Cypress Test Runner, run `npm run cypress open`

+Once the test runner has loaded, click on the spec file you wish to test.